SaifRehman/application-level-replication/README.md

 │   └── skupper-link.sh                AccessToken handshake (the only step
 │                                      that can't be a static manifest) │
-└── steps.md/                          step-by-step runbook
-    ├── README.md                      index + cluster facts
-    └── 01-…14-…md                     in-order steps + troubleshooting

 ```

 ---

 ## Step-by-step guide

-The full runbook lives in [`steps.md/`](./steps.md/).
-Each file is the
-exact commands run, what went wrong, and how it was fixed.

 | # | Step | What it does |
 |---|---|---|